udemyDevops/CI-CD-with-Jenkins/Agent-Node-Slave/readme.md

-This section covers the Jenkins Master-Slave concept.
+This section covers the Jenkins Master-Slave (or agent or node) concept.
 In the previous sections the jobs are run on Jenkins master server.
 But in some scenario or use cases where we need to run jobs from some other machines which will be the slave machines for Jenkins.

 * [_Common use cases_](#common-use-cases)
 * [_Prerequisites for Node setup_](#prerequisites-for-node-setup)